Billions of bugs: Meet the cicada chasers trailing Brood X

-For Dan Mogzai, a marketing professional from New Jersey, the perfect vacation involves insects.
+For Dan Mozgai, a marketing professional from New Jersey, the perfect vacation involves insects.
 Lots and lots of insects.

 They can't be just any random bugs, though.
 They have to be periodical cicadas.